-The greatest asset of a seminary is its faculty members because they translate the school's philosophy into meaningful content in the classroom.
+The greatest asset of a seminary is its faculty.
+These godly men and women translate the school's philosophy into meaningful content in the classroom.
 DTS faculty devote much of their time to teaching, are current in their studies, and publish an impressive number of books and articles for theological journals and Christian magazines.